Electrostat-Lab/Clean-Code/chapterfour/Chapter 4.md

     this->sender = sender;
 }
 /**
-* Caches the receiver data inside this instance for future use.
+* Caches the receiver data for future use.
 * @param receiver a receiver instance to cache its data.
 */
-bool Letter::initCache(Receiver& receiver) {
+void Letter::initCache(Receiver& receiver) {
     if (data == NULL) {
         InvalidReceiverData("The data isn't valid !");
     }